DID YOU KNOW

 Louisiana DNA exonerations involved mistaken eyewitness identifications.
 Two of these men were sentenced to death.

-non-DNA Louisiana cases, innocent men were sentenced to life in prison
+non-DNA Louisiana exonerations, innocent men were sentenced to life in prison

 due to mistaken eyewitness identifications.